wes06/Drift-A-Part/readme.md

 ### PCB HOLDERS

+3D printed supports for the datalogger

 	 - Teensy + MPU
 	 - Teensy + MPU + OLED + Capacitive button

 ### LED HOLDERS

+3D printed + carbon fiber parts for the LED extension for the Kuka Robot

 	 - STL with mock dimensions to test mesh import into Grasshopper (i.e.: "extension" parallel to flange axis, thus wasting one axis :( )